 You can progress the above movements eventually with a barbell.

-If you want some more similar exercises then check out our deadlift alternatives article or check out our lower body workout article, where the kettlebell swing is combined with 16 other exercises aimed at strengthening your lower muscles.
+If you want some more similar exercises then check out our deadlift alternatives or our lower body workout, where the kettlebell swing is combined with 16 other exercises aimed at strengthening your lower muscles.

 Beginner exercises for abs